TPR Cinema Tuesdays

 Suggested donations of $10 for members and $15 for non-members will get you in for these one-time only showings!

-Beginning April 7, you call 210-614-8977 or 1-800-622-8977 during regular business hours to make advance reservations for individual shows, and you'll also find reservation links on this page.
+You can call 210-614-8977 or 1-800-622-8977 during regular business hours to make advance reservations for individual shows or obtain a season pass, and you'll also find reservation links on this page.
 All proceeds from the Cinema Tuesdays series benefit Texas Public Radio.

 Finally, don’t forget to sign up for the Cinema Tuesdays newsletter to find out more about the season and other movie-related news, and follow the TPRCinema Twitter feed and TPR Cinema Tuesdays Facebook page to stay on top of cool movie news on a daily basis.